 [Above: Using the radio in aviation is much more disciplined than on the ham bands!
 You can see the narrow (seawater) Menai Strait, which separates Anglesey (left) from the Welsh mainland]

 I work DX with this simple 20m homebrew delta loop with apex at about 8 metres.
-It used to be corner fed with coax and a 4:1 voltage balun.
-It is now fed 0.08 wave up from the bottom corner, with 300 Ohm twin running to a 4:1 current balun.
+It was initially corner fed with coax and a 4:1 voltage balun.
+Years later, I changed it to be fed 0.08 wave up from the bottom corner, with 300 Ohm twin running to a 4:1 current balun.
 On obtaining an analyser (SARK-110), which gave an accurate assessment of system impedance (275 Ohms), I obtained a perfect match with a 6:1 voltage balun.
 I prefer current baluns, but a 6:1 unit made professionally gave a slightly higher resonance point, so I've stuck with my homebrew voltage unit!
-The loop is quiet on receive and resists winds up to 60mph, when it has to be retracted.
-Sections are kept in place with Spiderbeam 'jubilee' (hose) clips and rubber pads on the bottom of each section.
+The loop is very quiet on receive, and resists strong winds very well.
+Sections are kept in place with Spiderbeam 'jubilee' (hose) clips and rubber pads, placed at the bottom of each section, and never slip.